Analyze Profiling Results

 Analyzing big amounts of profiling data in Visual Studio may be inconvenient due to the lack of space on the screen.

-The following sections contain details about viewer filters and diagrams and can be used as a reference to the Timeline Viewer UI:
+The following sections contain details about viewer filters and diagrams and can be used as a reference to the dotTrace Viewer user interface: